AdobeDocs/analytics.es-ES/help/technotes/ga-to-aa/reports/audience-reports.md

 Para crear un informe de ubicación geográfica:

 1. Haga clic en el icono Visualizaciones a la izquierda y arrastre la visualización Mapa al espacio de trabajo por encima de la tabla improvisada vacía.
-2. Click the Components icon on the left, then drag the **Unique Visitors** metric into the space labeled &#39;Add Metric&#39;.
+2. Click the Components icon on the left, then drag the **Unique Visitors** metric into the space labeled 'Add Metric'.
 3. Haga clic en Crear.

 Si la tabla también se desea además del mapa:

-1. In the Components menu, locate the **Countries** dimension and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the Components menu, locate the **Countries** dimension and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 See [Geosegmentation](../../../components/c-variables/dimensionslist/reports-geosegmentation.md) dimensions in the Components user guide for more information.